Running tests

 Alarms and Programming

-Testing alarms require some way to trigger them.
+Testing alarms requires some way to trigger them.

 A0302: